OpenConext/Stepup-gssp-bundle/README.md

 Development environment
 ======================

+The purpose of the development environment is only for running the different test and metric tools.

 To get started, first setup the development environment.
 The dev. env. is a virtual machine.
 Every task described is run from that machine.